 - The Nephite people were told Christ shall “…suddenly come to His Temple.”
 (3 Nephi 24:1)

-Not long after my experience at the massive doors and my brief scriptural searching, I was invited to join Melissa in the Ordinance Room.
+Not long after my emotional experience at the massive doors and my brief scriptural searching, I was invited to join Melissa in the Ordinance Room.
 It was a glorious and joyful session.
 Melissa was so beautiful.
-After the session, we were invited into the Celestial Room.
+After the session, we were invited into the Celestial Room of the Temple.
 My joy was filled again to overflowing as I embraced my beautiful daughter.
 Words cannot describe my feelings as we stood there, dressed in the robes of the Holy Priesthood, standing in the Celestial Room, surrounded by some of our closest family and friends, and knowing that Melissa’s mother (my dear Jenny) was nearby.
 That day, my heart was full.

 “…the Lord whom ye seek shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in; behold, he shall come, saith the Lord of Hosts.”

-Book of Mormon, 3 Nephi 24: 1
+(Book of Mormon, 3 Nephi 24: 1)

 Click HERE to return to my Index of Blogs page.